-How To Break Free of the Drama Triangle and Victim Consciousness is the title of our new e-book available at Amazon.
-Click the link above to purchase this book.
+How To Break Free of the Drama Triangle and Victim Consciousness is the title of our new e-book.

 This book pulls together all the clinical experience we have had helping clients learn how to break free of the Drama Triangle and Victim Consciousness.
 It you have encountered the negative effects of this dysfunctional game and want to know how to avoid it in the future, then this book is a must read.

 What keeps the game going is competition for the Victim role.
 Everybody secretly wants to get his/her needs met without having to ask directly to get them met.
 The game allows you to manipulate others to get them to meet your needs without you having to ask them directly.
 The only role where this is possible is the Victim role.

 People will complain, whine, bitch, or otherwise look and sound needy to let others know they need to be Rescued.
 Then they wait for the Rescuer to do something for them without having to ask for it.
 This usually does not satisfy the need because they know they manipulated someone to meet it.
 The Rescuer ultimately feels ripped off or is blamed by the Victim (now the Persecutor) and ends up also feeling like a Victim (“But I was only trying to help.”)